 Landlord and Tenant Legal Forms

-A landlord is the owner of a house, apartment, condominium, or real estate rented or leased to an individual or business.
+A landlord owns a house, apartment, condominium, or real estate rented or leased to an individual or business.
 The term landlord is used most commonly, but the terms lessor and owner are sometimes used.

 In some cases, the term landlady may be used for female owners, but the landlord can apply to both genders.
 The person or business renting the property is called a tenant (a lessee or renter).

-Landlord and Tenant Legal Agreement Forms can be used for everything from the creation of a lease to its termination, whether the application is commercial or residential.
+Landlord and Tenant Legal Agreement Forms can be used for everything from creating a lease to its termination, whether the application is commercial or residential.

 Limited Liability Company